 Note: Air purifiers are not a good alternative for Asbestos removal.
 Asbestos is a dangerous substance that can cause cancer, and an air purifier will not remove asbestos from your home.
 You will need a qualified professional to physically test and remove the asbestos.

 The LEVOIT LV-H132 air purifier is small and mobile, making it easy to use in any size room.

 Its unique design includes a three-stage filtration system:

 - The pre-filter removes larger particles such as pet hair from the air

 - The H13 True HEPA filter traps smaller particles, like dander, pollen, and bacteria

 - An activated carbon filter reduces household odors

-There is a built-in replacement indicator which alerts you when it is time to replace your filter.
+There is a built-in replacement indicator that alerts you when it is time to replace your filter.
 Filters last 6-8 months when used continuously, depending on the quality of your air.

-There are two light settings, making the Levoit LV-H132 a great replacement for a nightlight.
+There are two light settings, making the Levoit LV-H132 a replacement for a nightlight as well.
 You can also turn the light off entirely.

 - Uses an H13 True HEPA Filter